 Plaintiffs that can not access traditional financing and are in dire need of cash while their case settles should strongly consider settlement funding.
 While it is expensive, the risk of having your case settle unfavorably and you still owing money is eliminated.
 Legal funding should be a lifeline to help plaintiffs pay daily living expenses and case cost expenses.
 It should be a plaintiffs last resort not the first place they look.

 The two main types of legal funding are Pre and Post Settlement funding.
 In pre-settlement funding your case is still being litigated and there have been no accepted offers of settlement.
 In pre-settlement cases, funding companies normally release up to 10% of the gross estimated settlement value of the case.
 That means they will advance $10,000 for every $100,000 they think the case is worth.
 In post-settlement funding there has been an offer for settlement and the plaintiff has accepted it.
 Funding companies normally release up to 70% of the net value to the plaintiff or $70,000 on a case in which the plaintiff will receive $100,000 after all attorneys fees and liens.

 There are both costs and benefits when taking out a settlement advance on your case.
 The interest in a settlement advance can be high which leaves less money for you to receive when your case settles, but if that money is needed now to pay litigation in corporate litigation cases, bills or for living expenses for personal injury plaintiffs, then the costs greatly justify the means.

 If your client has looked at traditional financing options and they are unable or unwilling to use them and are in need of cash now to fund basic living expenses, then settlement funding is something you should greatly consider.
-At the end of the day it is their decision whether to pursue a settlement advance or wait for the settlement check to arrive.
-Hopefully now you know enough after reading the information above to make an informed decision on whether settlement funding is a good fit for your own unique situation.
+At the end of the day, it is their decision whether to pursue a settlement advance or wait for the settlement check to arrive.
+Hopefully, now you know enough to make an informed decision on whether settlement funding is a good fit for your own unique situation.